matthias-stemmler/annimate/docs/user-guide/src/installation.md

    ![Screenshot of macOS terminal](img/macos-terminal.png)

-6. Afterwards you can run Annimate by navigating to the installation folder (here: `~/Applications`) and double-clicking on the `Annimate` app icon:
+6. Afterwards, you can run Annimate by navigating to the installation folder (here: `~/Applications`) and double-clicking on the `Annimate` app icon:

    ![Screenshot of macOS home folder](img/macos-home.png)
    ![Screenshot of macOS applications folder](img/macos-applications.png)